-But beyond their sensational suits laced with gorgeous gems, fabulous feathers and impressively intricate beadwork lies a rich cultural history dating back nearly 300 years.
+But beyond their sensational suits laced with gorgeous gems, fabulous feathers, and impressively intricate beadwork lies a rich cultural history dating back nearly 300 years.

 And, until fairly recently, this fascinating story was unknown to virtually everyone who lived outside NOLA’s tightly-knit “Black Masking Indian” community.

-When Jean-Baptise Le Moyne founded the port colony and river fort of Nouvelle Orle’ans in 1718, the French were using captive Native Americans as slaves.
+When Jean-Baptise Le Moyne founded the port colony and river fort of Nouvelle Orle’ans in 1718, the French were widely using captive Native Americans as slaves.

-So on that day the enslaved Africans were allowed to gather in the public square, sing traditional folk songs, play drums and dance in lively celebration one observer described as “entire abandonment to the joyous existence to the present movement.”
+So on that day the enslaved Africans were allowed to gather in the public square, sing traditional folk songs, play drums and dance in a lively celebration that one observer described as “entire abandonment to the joyous existence to the present movement.”

-Some of these Creoles even used their costumes to sneak into the secret society Mardi Gras balls, prompting the Spanish government that ran New Orleans at the time to ban them from wearing masks.
+Some of these Creoles even used their costumes to sneak into the secret society Mardi Gras balls.
+This development ultimately prompted the Spanish government that ran New Orleans at the time to ban them from wearing masks.

 So instead they stuck to the black neighborhoods around Congo Square.
 That is, until the 1811 slave revolt led to a complete ban on all gatherings by people of color, regardless of whether they were enslaved or free men.